 Once you have the results in front of you, now is the time to make changes based on the feedback received.
 Gather all the stakeholders and discuss the different departments whose work has a bearing on the feedback.

-Continue this exercise for each of the departments relating to patient satisfaction and take immediate steps to make things right.
+Continue this exercise for each department regarding patient satisfaction and take immediate steps to make things right.
 Discuss the various steps for addressing the concerns of the patients.
-Since the feedback would involve comments about the staff, it is pivotal that you handle it sensitively.

 #5 Close the feedback loop

 Understand the various issues that your patients face based on the feedback from your patient satisfaction survey, and then take action.
-Closing the feedback loop is all about asking followup questions based on the survey answers and working on the feedback given.
+Closing the feedback loop is all about asking follow-up questions based on the survey answers and working on the feedback given.